 - Existence of God, gods or ultimate reality - Key moral principles, beliefs about the self, death and afterlife, beliefs about the meaning and purpose of life. - The relationship between religion and society e.g. religion and gender, gender and theology.
-Challenges to Christianity including secularism, psychological challenges to religious belief (Freud), Liberation Theology and Marx.

 RELIGION, PHILOSOPHY AND ETHICS